ethstorage/storage-contracts-v1/README.md

 ### EthStorageContractL2
 EthStorageContractL2 inherits from EthStorageContract2 and is designed for deployment on L2.
 While L1 BLOBs are currently inexpensive, Ethereum L1 execution costs remain high for many non-financial applications.
 Deploying the storage contract on L2 allows EthStorage to serve as a storage L3, offering lower storage costs for applications built on it.
 The L2 environment differs from L1, requiring two key modifications:
  - **Randomness source**: L2 doesn’t have a reliable random generator like L1’s RANDAO.
 To address this, L1 [blockhash](https://github.com/ethstorage/optimism/blob/cd66e3ab6fab1b736d07677e80d5b3f3e1401228/packages/contracts-bedrock/src/L2/L1Block.sol#L182) is bridged to L2 for verification.
- - **Rate limiting**: With lower execution costs, it becomes feasible to perform numerous key-value updates at minimal cost.
+ - **Rate limiting**: With lower execution costs, it becomes feasible to perform numerous key-value updates at a reasonable cost.
 To prevent potential DoS attacks, rate limiting is implemented.

 ## Setup
  - Install foundry by following the [link](https://book.getfoundry.sh/getting-started/installation)